-Since he began practicing law more than thirty years ago with Verrill, Doug has gained high regard in the region for his litigation skills and proactive counsel to management on employment issues such as discrimination suits and traditional labor law issues like collective bargaining agreements, union grievances, and elections.
+Since he began practicing law more than 30 years ago with Verrill, Doug has earned high regard in the region for his litigation skills and proactive counsel to management on employment issues such as discrimination suits and traditional labor law issues like collective bargaining agreements, union grievances, and elections.

-In the employment arena, Doug works with clients to develop workplace strategies that achieve objectives and navigate an intelligent path through complex personnel issues while maintaining compliance with the FLSA, the ADA, the NLRA and other relevant laws.
+In the employment arena, Doug works with clients to develop workplace strategies that achieve objectives and navigate an intelligent path through complex personnel issues while maintaining compliance with the Fair Labor Standards Act (FLSA), the Americans with Disabilities Act (ADA), the National Labor Relations Act (NLRA), and other relevant laws.
 He advises on issues ranging from drug testing, whistleblowers, and workplace investigations to compensation and exit strategies, succession planning, and class actions.
 He has also served as a mediator for employment-related disputes.

 Representative employment matters include:

-- Representing employers in state and federal court litigation on virtually every aspect of employment law including breach of contract, promissory estoppel, employment discrimination, unpaid wages, FMLA violations and non-competition covenants in addition to immigration matters
+- Representing employers in state and federal court litigation on virtually every aspect of employment law including breach of contract, promissory estoppel, employment discrimination, unpaid wages, Family and Medical Leave Act (FMLA) violations, and non-competition covenants in addition to immigration matters

-- Successfully representing employers before the Maine Human Rights Commission, the EEOC and other state administrative agencies
+- Successfully representing employers before the Maine Human Rights Commission, the Equal Employment Opportunity Commission (EEOC), and other state administrative agencies

 - Designing and coordinating an extensive mandated self-audit in response to the federal Department of Labor's wage and hour investigation of one of Maine's largest employers